 These benefits, known as Survivor’s Loss Benefits, pay a wrongful death victim’s survivors and/or dependents money comparable to what they would have received in support from the wrongful death victim if he or she had not been killed in an accident.
 MCL 500.3108(1) provides these loss benefits and includes:

 - Payment of funeral expenses

 - Replacement services for three years

-Filing a Lawsuit For a Deadly Collision
+Filing a Fatal Car Accident Lawsuit For a Deadly Collision

-In an auto accident death lawsuit, certain individuals related to the decedent can sue the negligent driver and owner of the vehicle for substantial damages.
+In a fatal auto accident death lawsuit, certain individuals related to the decedent can sue the negligent driver and owner of the vehicle for substantial damages.
 Typically, this type of claim is brought by the family member of the deceased.
 However, a guardian or another relative might also be able to bring a claim forward.